Richfletch92/Hope-Harmony/README.md

 - **Contact Form**: A form to sumbit feedback.
 On Completion takes to another success page to confirm action  has been done.

+## AI Overview

+AI was used throughout my project.
+Some areas of code was generated using Co-Pilot, it was also used for debugging purposes however it did still miss some errors.
+I did find it very helpful to generate blocks of basic code which saved time allowing me to focous in other areas.
+I also used AI to generate the information on my page to save time having to research.
+It was also used to generate a lot of images.

+## Things to be Improved

+- **Contact Form**: Doesn't quite align to the center of the page so it will need centering.
+- **Mobile Performance**: Performance quite low on mobile due to hero section need further testing and optimisation.

 ## Technologies Used